 Lead generation LinkedIn ads are great for targeting potential buyers who are actively looking for your company’s product or services.
 Here are the different ways B2B marketing teams can use LinkedIn for lead generation:

 - Sponsored content: Like other social media ad campaigns, LinkedIn’s sponsored ad content runs on the feeds of potential buyers in your target audience.
 This sponsored content can include a single image, video, or carousel ad.

 - InMail message ads: LinkedIn InMail messaging ads are unique compared to other social media advertising opportunities.
 With InMail messaging ads, you have the opportunity to directly message decision-makers to open up a conversation about your company.
 This strategy is considered an outbound sales development tactic.

-- Lead gen forms: LinkedIn lead gen forms are a great way to generate inbound leads because they allow decision-makers to submit their information without going off-site on a landing page.
-Many businesses use lead gen forms to encourage top-of-funnel users to download an exclusive guide or e-book that’s relevant to their job position or industry.
+- Lead gen forms: LinkedIn lead gen forms are a great way to generate inbound leads because they allow decision-makers to submit their information directly within their LinkedIn feed, rather than being directed to a landing page.
+Many businesses use lead gen forms to encourage top-of-funnel users to download an educational guide or e-book that’s relevant to their job position or industry.